-Soft Shell Jacket (optional) - While this item isn't required, we know that those who don't have one wish they did!
+Marmot Up Track Soft-shell Jacket Softshell Jacket (optional) - While this item isn't required, we know that those who don't have one wish they did!
 More breathable than Gore-tex, these jackets block wind and light precipitation.
 A windshirt is an option for this layer.
-Patagonia Guide Jacket and Black Diamond Induction Shell are also options.